arthur-schnitzler/schnitzler-orte/README.md

 # schnitzler-orte
-A listEvent of all places Arthur Schnitzler went to in his holidays
+A TEI-listEvent of all places Arthur Schnitzler visited in his lifetime

 work in progress, data in development